-- a description of the functions that require a fitness and proprietary assessment and notification to the NBB/FSMA; - a detailed description of the assessment of the fitness and propriety of the members of the Board of Directors, the Management Committee, branch managers and the Independent Control Functions during their selection, i.e. prior to their appointment.
-In order to operate assessment of the fitness of a person concerned, ERGO Insurance NV/SA has implemented assessment criteria covering the three requirements (knowledge and experience, skills and professional behaviour) as well as independence and conflicts of interest and the amount of time invested by the person concerned.
+- a description of the functions that require a fitness and proprietary assessment and notification to the NBB/FSMA; - a detailed description of the full assessment of the fitness and propriety of the members of the Board of Directors, the Management Committee, Branch Managers and the Independent Control Functions during their selection, i.e. prior to their appointment.
+In order to operate the assessment of the fitness of a person concerned, ERGO Insurance NV/SA has implemented assessment criteria covering the three requirements (knowledge and experience, skills and professional behaviour) as well as independence and conflicts of interest and the amount of time invested by the person concerned.
 As regards to the propriety requirements, ERGO Insurance NV/SA has also implemented different assessment criteria.
-All of these assessment criteria are defined in the annexes to the Fit & proper Policy; - etc.
+All of these assessment criteria are defined in the annexes to the Fit & proper Policy; - a description of the periodic reassessments of the members of the Board of Directors, the Management Committee, possible Branch Managers and the Independent Control Functions and the possibility for ad hoc cases that give rise to a re-assessment of the requirements on fitness and propriety; - a description of the annual self-declaration by the members of the Board of Directors, the Management Committee, possible Branch Managers and the Independent Control Functions as well as a description of the annual organ selfassessment performed by the governing bodies (Board of Directors, Audit and Risk Committee, Nomination and Remuneration Committee and the Management Committee);

+etc.